GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

       Easy informations to handle, static once generated(only the status changes only once).

-* SafeAreas/Fares/PriceVariations:
+* Fares/PriceVariations:
     - **Estimated complexity**: Low

     Static informations that can be updated by the management system, easy to handle and maintain.

-* RechargingArea:
+* Safe and RechargingArea:
-    - **Estimated complexity**: Low
+    - **Estimated complexity**: Average

-    Static information about the position and dynamic updated to the number of plugs available, quite straightforward to handle.
+    Static information about the position of safe areas and dynamic updated to the number of plugs available, average complexity (high complexity only for the creation of the objects)

 <!--- ILF table -->
 \begin{table}[H]